Jfare/frankenphp-laravel/README.md

 **php** function dphp { docker compose exec php php --% $args }

 restart Powershell or run & $PROFILE

+## Build and run your docker containers
+-build your docker containers with the following command: docker compose build

+-Run your docker containers with the following command: docker compose up

 ## Create a new Laravel Project